Ukraine invasion: What to know as Russian forces target Kyiv

 With men of military age banned from leaving the country, most of those who crossed borders were women, children and the elderly.

-One woman from Kyiv who arrived in Przemsyl, Poland described how men were pulled off trains in Ukraine before they got to the border.

-Cars were backed up for several miles at some border crossings as authorities in Poland, Slovakia, Hungary, Romania and Moldova mobilized to receive them, providing shelter, food and legal help.
+Cars were backed up for several miles at some border crossings as authorities in Poland, Slovakia, Hungary, Romania and Moldova mobilized to receive the Ukrainians, providing shelter, food and legal help.
 These countries also eased their usual border procedures, including COVID-19 testing requirements.

 TURNING THE SCREWS ON RUSSIA

-The West has taken a military option in Ukraine off the table, but world leaders — with the exception of Moscow ally China — are preparing measures aimed at hurting the Russian economy and its leaders, including President Putin’s inner circle.
+The West has taken a military option in Ukraine off the table, but world leaders — with the exception of Moscow ally China — are preparing measures aimed at hurting the Russian economy and its leaders, including Putin himself.

-The EU on Friday unanimously agreed to freeze the assets of Putin and his foreign minister Sergey Lavrov.
+The U.S., Britain, Canada and European Union said Friday they will sanction Putin and Lavrov, his foreign minister.
+The EU unanimously agreed to freeze their assets.

+White House press secretary Jen Psaki indicated the U.S. sanctions will include a travel ban.

+Russian Foreign Ministry spokeswoman Maria Zakharova said the sanctions showed the “total helplessness” of the West.
+“Who are you going to talk to? ...
+A nuclear power, a great country; who have you decided to play with?”
+Zakharova said in televised remarks.

-Luxembourg's foreign minister, Jean Asselborn said even further sanctions were still possible, including booting Russia off SWIFT, the dominant system for global financial transactions.
+EU ministers have said that even further sanctions were still possible, including booting Russia out of SWIFT, the dominant system for global financial transactions.

-French President Emmanuel Macron said the EU has decided on an “unprecedented” 1.5 billion euros ($1.68 billion) in economic aid for Ukraine.

 Asian and Pacific countries have joined the West in taking punitive measures against Russia, including export controls aimed at starving its industries and military of semiconductors and other high-tech products.